-- Lewes DC investigates the potential for correcting the lack of recycling facilities on the seafront and north of the Town and considers the following locations for recycling points: - o Princess Drive - Area where Blatchington Rd meets Avondale Rd; - Walmer Road - Micklefield Way - Lewes DC considers providing additional facilities for recycling cardboard; and - Lewes DC continues to consult with the community on its Waste Strategy.
+- a.
+LDC investigates the potential for correcting the lack of recycling facilities on the seafront and north of the Town and considers the following locations for recycling points: - i.
+Princess Drive - ii.
+Area where Blatchington Rd meets Avondale Rd; - iii.
+Walmer Road - iv.
+Micklefield Way - b.
+Lewes DC considers providing additional facilities for recycling cardboard; and - c.
+Lewes DC continues to consult with the community on its Waste Strategy.

-Transport and Air Quality
+Transport and air quality

-- 7.21 The Joint Core Strategy acknowledges that "Transport issues remain a major concern for many local people.
+- 7.21 LPP1 (Core Strategy) acknowledges that "Transport issues remain a major concern for many local people.
 The rate of road casualties in the district is above the national average and 43% of residents in the Place Survey 2008 identified traffic congestion as a priority issue that needs to be addressed" (paragraph 7.117).
 There has been, and will continue to be, much development of new housing that feeds into the A259 between Peacehaven and Seaford.
 The infrastructure Levy and Section 106 funding can provide funds for work directly related to a particular development but there seems to be no strategic mechanism to ensure adequate roads are provided to match the cumulative effect of such developments.
 The junctions of the A259 Buckle Bybass with Bishopstone Road/Hill Rise and Hawth Hill continue to be an accident black spot, including fatalities.
 A reduced speed limit (to 50 mph) has recently been introduced but the problem has not been solved.
-A roundabout seems to be the only possible solution. - 7.21a Air quality is monitored carefully by Lewes District Council by means of automatic monitoring in areas where a problem may arise.
+A roundabout seems to be the only possible solution. - 7.21a Air quality is monitored carefully by LDC by means of automatic monitoring in areas where a problem may arise.
 The nearest automatic monitoring device to Seaford is in Newhaven.
 There were, up to 2014, two roadside "manual monitoring" sites in Seaford: A259 near to St Crispians and A259 near to Chyngton Gardens.
 The St Crispians site is no longer monitored as, over a number of years, levels of pollutants were very low.
 The site near Chyngton Gardens has relatively low readings of pollutants which indicate there is not a problem at the moment but monitoring will continue. - 7.22 Following engagement with the public, it is recommended that development within the Town of Seaford should not inhibit the future potential to re-dual the Town's train lines, nor inhibit the widening or re-siting of the Exceat Bridge on the A259.
-Suggestions are made in Appendix D to improve road, rail, cycling, buses and pedestrian facilities.

-Community Aspiration 9 (Transport and Air Quality)
+Suggestions are made in Appendix B to improve road, rail, cycling, buses and pedestrian facilities.

-It is a community aspiration that the policy adopted by Seaford Town Council for East Sussex County Council Highways to deal with the severe dangers on the A259 at Bishopstone/ Hill Rise and Hawth Hill is implemented and that all suitable CIL funds are allocated for the construction of a roundabout in this location together with a no right turn out of Bishopstone as soon as possible.
+Community Aspiration 9 (Transport and air quality)

-It is recommended that the suggestions in Appendix D are used to inform decisions by the local highway authority and other relevant bodies to improve the sustainable transport network in Seaford.
+- a) It is a community aspiration that East Sussex County Council Highways deal with the severe dangers on the A259 at Bishopstone/ Hill Rise and Hawth Hill and implement an appropriate solution using available funding. - b) It is recommended that the suggestions in Appendix B are used to inform decisions by the local highway authority and other relevant bodies to improve the sustainable transport network in Seaford. - c) Seaford Town Council and East Sussex County Council should work closely with Cycle Seahaven, and other local groups as appropriate, to make improvements to the cycling infrastructure, particularly in the town centre.